Conflict Resolution Algorithms

 4. Debugging & Production Monitoring

 Conflict resolution pipelines require structured telemetry to surface divergence rates, merge failures, and fallback invocation frequency.
 Instrument your state manager with trace IDs that span the entire lifecycle of a mutation: from local commit, through background sync, to server acknowledgment.
-Reference Managing concurrent writes in offline-first apps for audit trail patterns that map client-side vector clocks to server-side reconciliation logs.

 Attach event listeners to the state manager to capture resolution strategies in real-time.
 Log these events to your observability platform with strict PII filtering, and implement automated rollback hooks for server-side validation failures.
 This creates a closed-loop feedback system that continuously refines merge heuristics based on production telemetry.